lyokha/nginx-combined-upstreams-module/README.md

 Is aimed to configure a super-layer of upstreams that do not lose their identities.
-Accepts a number of directives including *upstream*, *order*, *next_upstream_statuses* and other.
+Accepts a number of directives including *upstream*, *order*, *next_upstream_statuses* and others.
 Upstreams with names starting with tilde (*~*) match a regular expression.
 Only upstreams that already have been declared before the upstrand block definition are regarded as candidates.